Sofia Richie Pitied As Strappy Mini Dress Dinner Date With Scott Disick Shows Kris Jenner Tagging Along

 Sofia Richie has sparked some interesting comments.
 The model is currently vacationing with boyfriend Scott Disick and other members of the Kardashian-Jenner clan ahead of Kylie Jenner’s upcoming 22nd birthday.
 The family has already been photographed in various public settings, with Sofia and Scott being snapped engaging in a little PDA yesterday, per The Daily Mail.

 Photos obtained by The Daily Mail last night showed 20-year-old Sofia heading to dinner with Disick.
-The model was turning heads in a tiny strappy mini dress in blush pinks, with a dangerous neckline flaunting her sexy cleavage.
+The model was turning heads in a strappy mini dress in blush pink, with a dangerous neckline flaunting her sexy cleavage.
 Sofia was photographed holding hands with her 36-year-old boyfriend, although images showed the dinner outing to be a group deal with Kylie Jenner’s mother, Kris, tagging along.

 It looks like Kris’ presence at the dinner date has generated a major reaction in the newspaper’s comments section.